Skip to Content

 Next, let’s say that Team B secures the ball via a defensive rebound.
 At that point, Team B is in control of the ball but since there are less than 24 seconds remaining in the period of play, the 24-second shot clock would not be active at that time.

-When does the 24-second shot clock reset to 24 seconds
+Possible instances when 24-second shot clock could reset to 24 or 14 seconds

 Change of possession

-The 24-second shot clock resets to 24 seconds when possession of the ball changes from one team to the other team.
+The 24-second shot clock could reset to 24 seconds when possession of the ball changes from one team to the other team.

-Personal foul during inbound pass in the backcourt
+Personal foul or other types of violations during inbound pass in the backcourt

-The 24-second shot clock resets to 24 seconds when a person foul happens during an inbound pass in the backcourt.
+The 24-second shot clock could reset to 24 seconds when a person foul or other types of violations occur during an inbound pass in the backcourt.

-The 24-second shot clock resets to 24 seconds during jump ball situations that are not the result of a held ball caused by the defensive team.
+The 24-second shot clock could reset to 24 seconds during certain types of jump ball situations that are not the result of a held ball caused by the defensive team.

 Offensive team gains possession of the ball following missed free throw or field goal attempt

-The 24-second shot clock resets to 14 seconds when the offensive team is the first to gain possession of the ball, typically via offensive rebound, after a missed free throw attempt that stays in play or a missed field goal attempt that touches the basket ring.
+The 24-second shot clock could reset to 14 seconds when the offensive team is the first to gain possession of the ball, typically via offensive rebound, after a missed free throw attempt that stays in play or a missed field goal attempt that touches the basket ring.

 Offensive team keeps possession of the ball after it goes out of bounds following missed free throw or field goal attempt

-The 24-second shot clock resets to 14 seconds when the offensive team is able to keep possession of the ball after it goes out of bounds following a missed free throw attempt that stays in play or after a missed field goal attempt that touches the basket ring.
+The 24-second shot clock could reset to 14 seconds when the offensive team is able to keep possession of the ball after it goes out of bounds following a missed free throw attempt that stays in play or after a missed field goal attempt that touches the basket ring.

 Loose ball foul on the defense

-The 24-second shot clock resets to 14 seconds when the defensive team gets called for a loose ball foul during the time of a missed free throw attempt that stays in play or a missed field goal attempt that touches the basket ring.
+The 24-second shot clock could reset to 14 seconds when the defensive team gets called for a loose ball foul during the time of a missed free throw attempt that stays in play or a missed field goal attempt that touches the basket ring.

 This applies when, as a result of the loose ball foul, the offensive team is able to execute an inbound pass in their frontcourt.